maxant/kafka-data-consistency/mf/README.md

     npx cypress run --spec "cypress/integration/partner_spec.js" --headless --browser chrome

 ## TODO
+- arch principals - use a single topic to ensure ordering, that way, we could say update discounts and are sure anything they'd depend on happened first
+  - also always write the draft via the draft service. (we have to update the syncTimestamp; we have to load components for the downstream services)
 - add explicit discount or condition from user
+  - need to show user chosen discounts differently
+  - need a definition as to which components can have these things
+  - add a condition, if a user based discount has been set! => rule based!
+- add product to contract, so you can see it in the ES tile too
+- add createdAt to ES contract too
+- add signature to tasks => if manual discount is above a certain amount, then john has to approve it and such tasks are always displayed
 - measure what's so slow with ES contract creation/updates
 - show dsc in contract details
 - contract view is flakey and doesnt always show components, esp after clicking thru process buttons